 - Dedicated Sound Randomizers to process the 4 Audio Engines independently

-- A pad which is also a visualizer on the center of the interface which allows the user to drag a circle around the pad grid to produce different effects
+- A pad is also a visualizer on the center of the interface, which allows you to drag a circle around the pad grid to produce different effects

 - Trajectory mode has an automation mode for each control knob which is amazing for selective usage and to create a fade-in effect for creative use

 - Trajectory randomizer

 - You have the option to set a new seed for any of the randomizers

 - Litote offers 10 factory presets to help kickstart a project

 According to Inear Display’s official website, this plugin works on Windows 7 or higher for PC and macOS 10.7 or higher for Mac.
 It comes in VST/AU formats only and supports both 32 and 64-bit devices.